 Section 504 of the Rehabilitation Act of 1973 and the Americans with Disabilities Act of 1990 address the provision of services and accommodations for qualified individuals with disabilities.
 Services for students with disabilities are provided to qualified students to ensure equal access to educational opportunities, programs, and activities in the most integrated setting possible.
 Students requesting accommodations must take the following steps:

 - Submit to the School of Medicine Office of Student Affairs a request for accommodation and supporting current documentation from a licensed physician, psychiatrist, or psychologist.
 The School of Medicine recommends that students follow the application guidelines as listed by the Association of American Medical Colleges.
-These include recommendations on the credentials of the evaluator, the elements of the evaluation, the date of the evaluation (i.e., the evaluation should have been administered no more than six months prior to submission date), a diagnosis, and evaluator's recommendations.
-Please refer to the following website for additional information: https://www.aamc.org/students/applying/mcat/accommodations/application/
+These include recommendations on the credentials of the evaluator, the elements of the evaluation, the date of the evaluation, a diagnosis, and evaluator’s recommendations.

-- Submit this documentation at least 5 weeks in advance of a course, workshop, program or activity.
+- While requests for accommodations may be made at any time, the School recommends documentation be submitted at least 5 weeks in advance of a course, workshop, program, or activity.
 The student may be required by the School of Medicine to provide additional evaluation materials.